 - Bacterial, yeast, and fungal infections, like candida

-Some experts even recommend avoiding certain vegetables including onions, radishes, cabbage, celery, carrots, Brussels sprouts, broccoli, cauliflower.
+Some experts even recommend avoiding certain vegetables, including onions, radishes, cabbage, celery, carrots, Brussels sprouts, broccoli, and cauliflower.

 But if you avoided some of these foods, especially the nutritious vegetables, you’d be missing out on valuable vitamins and nutrients just because you’re afraid of gas.

 There is a better way.
 And that involves healing the root cause instead of the symptoms.
 If the cause of gas is in your gut, then so is the solution!